SpongeBob SquarePants: Battle for Bikini Bottom: Home console versions

-The core gameplay involves collecting items and defeating the robots which have attacked different areas in Bikini Bottom while crossing platforms and avoiding environmental hazards like spikes and flames.
+The core gameplay of Spongebob Squarepants: Battle for Bikini Bottom involves gathering collectibles in various areas around Bikini Bottom by crossing platforms and avoiding environmental hazards like spikes and flames.
+The player also faces the robots which have been attacking Bikini Bottom.
 Some areas require different characters to beat, as each character has unique abilities.
 The player can control SpongeBob, Patrick, and Sandy.
-Switching characters in console versions require the player to find a Bus Stop, upon using which the current character will switch to another, and using it again will switch back to the previous character, giving the player an option of two characters in each level.
+Switching characters in console versions require the player to find a Bus Stop.
+Upon using it the current character will switch to another, and using it again will switch back to the previous character, giving the player an option of two characters in each level.
 The default character throughout the game is SpongeBob; Sandy and Patrick do not share any levels as playable characters.

-The game is a 3D platform game, requiring players to collect three main types of items.
-'Shiny Objects' are the game's currency and can be used to pay tolls within game areas or to buy golden spatulas from Mr. Krabs.
-'Golden Spatulas' are used to grant access to new areas, being hidden throughout the game and can also be earned by completing tasks set by Squidward Tentacles and several other characters from the cartoon.
+The game is a 3D platformer, requiring players to collect three main types of items.
+'Shiny Objects' are the game's main currency and can be used to pay tolls within game areas or to buy golden spatulas from Mr. Krabs.
+'Golden Spatulas' are used to grant access to new areas.
+They are hidden throughout the game and can also be earned by completing tasks set by Squidward Tentacles and several other characters from the cartoon.
 Patrick's 'Socks' are also spread throughout the game and he will reward SpongeBob with a Golden Spatula in exchange for 10 of his socks.
 SpongeBob can also blow bubbles to form different shapes as special attacks/moves which can be used to advance further in the game, and can learn two new bubble moves from Bubble Buddy as the game progresses.

-Props are also included in the game.
-Trampolines help the player bounce to further ledges or platforms, buttons activate certain things throughout the game, and pressure pads are like buttons; however, the effects of it are only active while the player stands on the pressure pad, or there is another object placed on top.
-Once whatever is holding down the pressure pad is removed, its effects of it are undone.
-There are also character-specific abilities, such as Sandy being able to swing from Texas hooks, SpongeBob being able to dive downward on a bungee hook, and Patrick's ability to pick up and throw melons called "Throw Fruits" and ice cubes called "Freeze Fruits".
+The game also utilises props for puzzle-solving.
+Trampolines help the player bounce to further ledges or platforms, buttons activate certain things throughout the game, and pressure pads are like buttons; however, they are only active while the player stands on the pressure pad, or there is another object placed on top.
+There are also character-specific abilities, including Sandy being able to swing from Texas hooks, SpongeBob being able to dive downward on a bungee hook, and Patrick's ability to pick up and throw melons called "Throw Fruits" and ice cubes called "Freeze Fruits".
 Though some areas can be navigated by any character, several sections can only be completed with a specific character, due to each one having unique abilities.
 SpongeBob can create a bubble helmet for head-butting enemies.
 Patrick can throw objects at buttons, robots, and pressure pads, and can throw "Freeze Fruits" into the bodies of Goo to freeze them.
 Finally, Sandy can glide over large gaps and destroy enemies and objects with her lasso.